hiclick/hiclick.github.com/fav/photo/docs/basic-photo-corrections.md

-# 修图 - Basic photo corrections
+# 修图 - Basic Photo Corrections

 Adobe Photoshop CS6 Classroom in a Book